Eschatologue/CM_wiki/docs/spells/2nd-level.md

 ***At Higher Levels.*** When you cast this spell using a spell slot of 3rd level or higher, the damage increases by 1d10 for each slot level above 2nd.

+### Eschatologue's Steel Wind Strike
+*2nd-level conjuration*

+**Casting Time:** :rsc-action: **Action**
+**Range:** 30 feet
+**Components:** S, M (a melee weapon worth at least 1 SP)
+**Duration:** Instantaneous

+You sheathes the weapon used in the spellcasting, vanish, then appear to strike at multiple location in an instant.
+Choose up to ^^2^^ creatures you can see within range.
+Make a melee weapon attack against each target using the weapon used in casting.
+On a hit, targets take normal damage of an attack with that weapon plus an additional ^^1d10^^ force damage.

+You can then teleport to an unoccupied space you can see within 5 feet of one of the targets you hit or missed.

+***At Higher Levels.*** When you cast this spell using a spell slot of 3rd level or higher, the number of targets increases by ^^1^^, and the damage increases by ^^1d10^^, for each slot above 2nd.

 ### Suggestion
 *2nd-level enchantment*